BYRIO/krita-webdoc-zh/contributors_manual/krita_manual_conventions.rst

     This is a paragraph, and we define a preformated snippet like so::

-        Be sure to add a white space and a tab afterwards befor starting the snippet.
+        Be sure to add a white space and a tab afterwards before starting the snippet.

 You can also use the ``.. code::`` directive.
 If you add the language name after it, it'll do the appropriate syntax highlighting::